-The result is Live Brushes, which use the artificial intelligence of Adobe Sensei to recreate the behavior of oils and watercolors in an amazingly lifelike way.
-When you paint with a watercolor Live Brush, you’ll see the color bloom into adjacent areas of the paper.
+The result is Live Brushes, which use the artificial intelligence of Adobe Sensei to recreate the behaviour of oils and watercolours in an amazingly lifelike way.
+When you paint with a watercolour Live Brush, you’ll see the colour bloom into adjacent areas of the paper.
 Use red and yellow next to each other and they’ll naturally blend into orange at the border.
-You can even recreate painting with water to dilute some colors and encourage tints to mix.
+You can even recreate painting with water to dilute some colours and encourage tints to mix.

 With an oil Live Brush, you can slather on a thick coat of paint and see the ridges and brush strokes that give the painting dimension.
-And you can mix different oil colors together to create a varied swirl of color that no digital color wheel could ever provide.
+And you can mix different oil colours together to create a varied swirl of colour that no digital colour wheel could ever provide.